 Finally – everything I know about painting cabinets, condensed into one place.
 And it all applies to painting furniture too!

-Painting your cabinets, especially a whole kitchen full of cabinets, can be a daunting prospect.
+Painting your cabinets, especially a whole kitchen full of cabinets, can be a daunting DIY project.
 As with most things in life, there’s no one “right” way to do it, but there sure are lots of wrong ways!

-If you’re thinking of painting cabinets or furniture, and aren’t quite sure how to do it well (so you only have to do it once!) then you’ve come to the right place.
+If this is your first time painting cabinets or furniture, and aren’t quite sure how to do it well (so you only have to do it once!) then you’ve come to the right place.

 I’ll show you what supplies you need based on the type of material you’re painting, which method works best for busy families, and answer all the most frequently asked questions I hear from readers.